Climate and environment progress snapshot

 Priority action: Ensure the benefits of a low carbon society are shared widely, while also supporting those who stand to lose economically.

-- We continued to promote our 'Kick the Habit' anti-idling campaign on Clean Air Day and throughout 2024 and worked with partners including schools and businesses to reduce the incidence of vehicle idling across the city, including the erection of permanent anti-idling signage in all CYC owned car parks, at most city centre bus stops, taxi ranks and at other key locations across the city.
-Further information about the campaign can be found on our Kick the Habit Webpage.
+- We continued to promote our 'Kick the Habit' anti-idling and 'Fuel for Thought' solid-fuel-burning and health-awareness campaigns, and supported the Clean Air Day and Clean Air Night campaigns.
+On Clean Air Day and throughout the year, we worked with partners, including schools and businesses, to reduce vehicle idling across the city.
+This included installing permanent anti-idling signs in all our car parks, at most city centre bus stops and taxi ranks, and at other key locations across the city.
+The next Clean Air Day will be on in June 2027.
+Further information about the campaign can be found on our Kick the Habit webpage.

 Priority action: Develop a Movement Plan as a statement of intent to make it easier to move through the city, reducing traffic around primary schools and making significant progress towards reducing carbon by 71% and traffic by 20% for discussion with the new Mayor.